Scalingo/documentation/_posts/platform/internals/2000-01-01-container-sizes.md

 - RAM: cf. above-mentioned table
 - Swap: twice the amount of RAM.
 - CPU access: high priority means twice as much priority compared to standard priority.
-- Bandwidth: the bandwidth is by default un-throttled but might be throttled for management reason.
 - PID limits: from 128 (S) to 2048 (2XL).
 - Ulimit nproc: from 128 (S) to 2048 (2XL).
 Maximum amount of processes.
 - Ulimit nofile: 10000.
 Maximum number of files an application can open.